Variational Bayesian Inference for Mixed Logit Models with Unobserved Inter- and Intra-Individual Heterogeneity: Model formulation

-Exact inference of this posterior distribution is not possible, because the model evidence $\int P (\boldsymbol{y}_{1:N}, \boldsymbol{\theta}) d \boldsymbol{\theta}$ is not tractable. \citet{becker2018bayesian} propose a Gibbs sampler for posterior inference in the described model.
-While this method has been shown to perform reasonably well, it is subject to the known limitations of MCMC.
-In the subsequent section, we derive a VB method for scalable inference in mixed logit with unobserved inter- and intra-individual heterogeneity.
-For completeness, the Gibbs sampler proposed by \citet{becker2018bayesian} is given in Appendix \ref{a:mcmc}.
+Exact inference of this posterior distribution is not possible, because the model evidence $\int P (\boldsymbol{y}_{1:N}, \boldsymbol{\theta}) \allowbreak d \boldsymbol{\theta}$ is not tractable.
+Hence, we resort to approximate inference methods. \citet{becker2018bayesian} propose a Markov chain Monte Carlo (MCMC method for posterior inference in the described model.
+This method is presented in Appendix \ref{appendix:mcmc}.
+In the subsequent section, we derive a variational Bayes (VB) method for scalable inference.
+Mixed logit with unobserved inter- and intra-individual heterogeneity can also be estimated in a frequentist way using maximum simulated likelihood (MSL) estimation \citep[in particular][]{hess2009allowing, hess2011recovery}.
+The MSL method is described in Appendix \ref{appendix:msl}.